-Why Modularity is a Gamechanger for the Software-Defined VehicleSeptember 29, 2022
+Why Modularity is a Gamechanger for the Software-Defined VehicleJune 26, 2023

-Thus, the shift to zonal architecture will allow for hardware and software modularity, paving the way for easy installation of plug & play ECUs that can be switched out based on manufacturer updates or customer demands for added features, significantly shortening update cycles to weeks and removing the need for extensive re-testing of the entire system for every new change in the vehicle’s components and software.
+Zonal Architecture incorporates hardware and software modularity, paving the way for easy installation of plug & play ECUs that can be switched out based on manufacturer updates or customer demands.
+This modularity significantly shortens update cycles to weeks and removes the need for extensive re-testing of the entire system for each change in any of the vehicle’s components or software.

 Here’s where modularity is a game-changer.
 With streamlined development, the code inside the vehicle will no longer be monolithic and will allow different model configurations during or after the production cycle that can be tested independently.
 This flexibility shortens the time to market for adding vehicle features down to a matter of weeks.
-Engineers can design functionality in a simpler and less complex way while resting easy that their business logic or code will not be obsolete by the implementation time.
+Engineers can design functionality in a simple way while resting easy that their business logic or code will not be obsolete by implementation time.

-The vehicles can even “learn” from the drivers’ driving over time and offer up suggestions of software services or features that would benefit them the most.
-It will be more cost-effective for consumers to continue adding new features to their existing car over purchasing a new car simply for new features that historically could not be added post-production, and the residual value of the car might actually increase over its lifetime as additional features are added OTA.
+The vehicles can even “learn” from drivers’ behavior over time and offer suggestions of software services or features tailored to their needs.
+It will be more cost-effective for consumers to purchase new features for their existing car than to purchase a new car for new features unavailable today during post-production.
+This could even lead to the residual value of the car increasing over its lifetime as additional features are added OTA.

 In addition to the more general data that can be used to inform the development of future features and products, specific driver data can also be used to enhance that particular driver’s experience.
 Drivers can be given personalized recommendations that match their needs to maximize their driving experience and vehicle ownership.